China Inflation Rebounds in August, Beating Expectations

-BEIJING – China's consumer inflation rose to a seven-month high, as falls in food prices softened, dragging less on the overall index, official data showed Saturday.
+BEIJING – China's consumer inflation rose to a seven-month high last month as prolonged weakness in food prices subsided and commodities prices rebounded.

 Continue Reading Below

+August's stronger, yet still moderate, inflation is a good sign for the Chinese economy, economists said, as improved demand for consumer and industrial products point to better profits ahead for industrial firms.

-China's consumer-price index increased 1.8% in August from a year earlier, compared with a 1.4% gain in July, the National Bureau of Statistics said.
+China's consumer-price index increased 1.8% in August from a year earlier, compared with a 1.4% gain in July, the National Bureau of Statistics said Saturday.
+The key inflation reading outpaced a 1.6% gain forecast by economists polled by The Wall Street Journal and is well below policy makers' inflation ceiling of about 3%.

+"Today's data show that domestic demand remained solid and economic growth momentum is still steady," said Liu Xuezhi, an economist at Bank of Communications.

-Food prices edged down 0.2% on year, after dropping 1.1% in July.
-Nonfood prices grew 2.3% on year, compared with 2.0% on-year growth in July.
+Food prices, which have been declining for seven straight months, edged down 0.2% on year, after dropping 1.1% in July.
+Consumers paid more for fresh vegetables and eggs last month.

-The key inflation reading outpaced a 1.6% gain forecast by economists polled by The Wall Street Journal.

-Policy makers in Beijing hope to keep inflation under about 3% this year.
+Pork prices, the main reason behind this year's food-price weakness, dropped at a smaller pace last month, declining 13.4% in August from a year earlier and shaving nearly 0.4 percentage point off the headline CPI.
+In July, pork prices dropped 15.5%.

 Continue Reading Below